 - Vehicle title: If there has been a delay in the title transfer to 800 Charity Cars

 - State inspection / titling process: Most, although not all, vehicles in our program have a salvage title since they have a “total loss” designation and will need a salvage inspection.
 This process varies from state to state.
 In some, being issued a date for an inspection appointment can take weeks, then the titling more time after that.
 The entire process can be very quick or can take months.
 The goal is to have the recipient drive away with the vehicle after the gifting.
-There are times, however, when a “presentation” will take place before all the paperwork has been completed.
-This is not ideal and would be known prior to the gifting so the recipient is prepared.

 In the end, the important thing is that the recipient has been provided with the gift of reliable transportation.
 There is no better ending to a NABC Recycled Rides® event or better beginning for an improved life for the recipient.